Lawrence rallies Jaguars from 27 down to beat Chargers 31-30

 Lawrence engineered the winning drive, highlighted by Travis Etienne’s 25-yard run on a fourth-and-1 play, and put the Jaguars in position for Riley Patterson’s 36-yard field goal on the final play.
-It capped a 27-point comeback, the third largest in playoff history.
+It capped a 27-point comeback, the largest in franchise history and the third largest in playoff history.

+“You couldn’t write a crazier script,” Lawrence said.
+“We said in the locker room that’s kind of how our season’s going.
+We’re never out of the fight. … I’m kind of speechless, honestly, just to see what belief can do and to see when a team believes in each other what you can accomplish.”

-Patterson’s kick barely stayed inside the right upright and set off a raucous celebration for a franchise that had won just four games the previous two years.
+Patterson’s kick barely stayed inside the right upright and set off a raucous celebration for a franchise that had won a combined four games over the previous two years.
+The Jaguars (10-8) won their sixth consecutive game and fifth straight at home — all five in come-from-behind fashion.

-This one was mostly a credit to Lawrence.
-He completed 28 of 47 passes for 288 yards, a shocker considering he the way he started.
+Nonetheless, no one could have seen this one coming.
+Maybe not even Lawrence.
+But he was the steady hand in charge after a debacle of a first half.
+He finished 28-of-47 passing for 288 yards, a shocker considering the way he started.

 Lawrence was downright dreadful to begin Jacksonville’s first playoff game since losing in the 2017 AFC title game.
 He became the third quarterback in the Super Bowl era to throw four interceptions in the first half of a playoff game, joining Detroit’s Gary Danielson and Denver’s Craig Morton.

+But he bounced back as well as anyone in NFL history.
+Jacksonville’s comeback goes down in postseason lore behind only Buffalo’s rally on Jan.
+3, 1993 (32 points against Houston) and Indianapolis’ on Jan.
+4, 2014 (28 points against Kansas City).

+“I didn’t have a choice,” Lawrence said.
+“These guys have sacrificed way too much for me to be the reason we lose an opportunity.”

-The Jaguars became the first team in the Super Bowl era to win a playoff game with a turnover differential of minus-5 or worse.
-Teams with that margin had been 0-19.
+The Jaguars, who also turned the ball over when a punt hit Chris Claybrook’s helmet, became the first team to win a playoff game with a turnover differential of minus-five or worse.
+Teams with that turnover deficit had been 0-19 in the Super Bowl era.

+“Let me tell you something, man.
+I think from playing football, watching football, I know a lot of quarterbacks would’ve folded in that situation that he went through,” Jaguars receiver Zay Jones said.
+“For him just to be as poised and composed as he was, it showed another side of who we have on this team.
+I mean, that guy right there, standing right there, that’s a special man.”

-Lawrence misfired early and often and started getting booed long before halftime.
+He wasn’t early.
+Lawrence misfired on 12 of his first 16 throws and started getting booed long before halftime.
 His confidence seemed shot.
 His swagger appeared gone.
 All the progress he made in his first season with coach Doug Pederson looked like it would be flushed in the team’s finale.

-But Lawrence never wavered.
+But Lawrence never gave up.
 He connected with Evan Engram, Marvin Jones, Zay Jones and Christian Kirk for touchdowns that increasingly raised the team’s belief in its quarterback and its comeback.

 Lawrence added one of the biggest plays when he jumped for a 2-point conversion with 5:25 to play that made it 30-28 — and put the Jaguars in position to win instead of tie.

 Jacksonville’s defense responded by sacking Justin Herbert and then forcing a punt.
-Lawrence took over from there.
+Lawrence took over from there, with a significant assist from Etienne — and Peterson’s bold play call.

+“I feel like the running back, when it gets to that point of the game, you’re supposed to be the closer,” Etienne said.
+“Coach believed in me on that fourth-and-1, to give me the ball.
+I had to make something happen for my teammates.”

 KEY INJURIES